 1816 is the year Pittsburgh became a city.
 No offense to the city, but that year sucked.

 It had no summer.
 In fact, that is what the year is called: The Year With No Summer.

-It also is called Eighteen Hundred and Froze to Death.
+It’s also called Eighteen Hundred and Froze to Death.

-It was that way all over the Northern Hemisphere.
+It was the same for the entire Northern Hemisphere.
 Why?
-What happened?

 Preachers and newspapers maintained God was saying, “Whoa!”